MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Set-Location.md

 PS C:\Windows\>
 ```

-The first command sets the current location to the root of the `HKLM:` drive in the Registry
+The first command sets the location to the root of the `HKLM:` drive in the Registry
 provider.
 The second command sets the current location to the `C:` drive in the FileSystem provider.
 When the drive name is specified in the form `<DriveName>:` (without backslash), the cmdlet sets